adrienverge/gnome-magic-window/README.md

 * When the corresponding key is pressed and this program is in background, its window is brought to the front.
-* When the corresponding key is pressed and this program is already at the front, the last window is brought to the front again.
+* When the corresponding key is pressed and this program is already at the front, the next window of the same program is brought to the front.
+* When the corresponding key is pressed and the last window of this program is already at the front, all windows of the program will be minimized.
 * When the corresponding key is pressed and the program isn't launched yet, it is spawned by running the program in the `command` property.